Frequently Asked Questions

 Student Advocates can assist you in formulating an application for readmission, as well as help you with submitting this application.
 The deadline for readmission is generally at the end of June every year.

 I’ve been charged a second time under the Academic Code of Conduct, what happens now?

-A second charged means that you will be obliged to face the Academic Hearing Panel, and risk suspension, or expulsion from the university.
+A second charge means that you will be obliged to face the Academic Hearing Panel, and risk suspension or expulsion from the university.